davidrencse/Asphalt/README.md

 ```

 ## Packet Filters
 Both `decode` and `analyze` accept `--filter` expressions for decoded packets.
-Filters are evaluated against decoded fields (e.g., IPs, ports, protocol tags).
-See `src/utils/filtering.py` for supported fields and behavior.
+Filters are evaluated against decoded fields and OSI tags.
+See `src/utils/filtering.py`
+for supported fields and normalization behavior.

 ## Desktop UI
-Run the desktop UI:
+Run the optional desktop UI:

 ```powershell
 python ui_app.py
 ```

 If `PySide6` is missing, the UI will exit with an install hint.
+If `matplotlib`
-If `matplotlib` is missing, charts will be disabled but the UI will still run.
+is missing, charts will be disabled but the UI will still run.

 ## Entry Points
 - `asphalt` CLI (installed via `pip install -e .`)
 - `python run.py` or `python asphalt.py` (local launcher wrappers)

+## Project Layout
+- `src/`: Core capture, decode, analysis, and CLI modules
+- `tests/`: Test suite
+- `docs/`: Architecture and design notes
+- `ui_app.py`: Desktop UI

 ## Notes
 - Live capture generally requires administrator privileges.